stephystuff/fee-todo/README.md

-# fee-todo
-Beginnings of a TODO list application
+This is my code for creating a todo list using JavaScript and the DOM.